JFH: Justice For Hire: Motion comic animations

 Creative Impulse Entertainment partnered with Willow Road Animation to adapt the JFH comic book series into a motion comic animation.
 The pilot episode, directed by Jan Lucanus, was launched in February 2012 during the "JFH FreeFor All" Event with digital comic network Graphicly, media outlet iFanboy, and animation software developer Reallusion.
 The event called upon artists from across the globe to submit drawings and animations of their favorite JFH characters as well free comics and animation software as incentives to participate.
 Winners were announced in April 2012.
-The JFH Motion Comic Animation had its premiere public screening at the 2012 San Diego Comic Con International's Superhero Kung Fu Extravaganza hosted by Ric Meyers, where Jan and Willow Road President Zach Shelton announced a live action feature film and animated series production partnership for JFH: Justice-For-Hire with Spillwall Productions.
+The JFH Motion Comic Animation had its premiere public screening at the 2012 San Diego Comic-Con's Superhero Kung Fu Extravaganza hosted by Ric Meyers, where Jan and Willow Road President Zach Shelton announced a live action feature film and animated series production partnership for JFH: Justice-For-Hire with Spillwall Productions.
 Spillwall Vice President Sam Levine was present to address the event's audience.

 In 2013, the JFH motion comic pilot episode began its official film festival and industry competition run, winning the 34th Annual Silver Telly Awards highest honor for Best Use of Animation Online, a 2013 Silver Davey Award, and the Award of Merit at the 2014 Accolade Competition.

 Films

-Announced at the 2012 San Diego Comic Con International Superhero Kung Fu Extravaganza, the live-action adaptation of JFH: Justice-For-Hire is slated for production via a partnership between Jan Lucanus's company Creative Impulse Entertainment.
+Announced at the 2012 San Diego Comic-Con Superhero Kung Fu Extravaganza, the live-action adaptation of JFH: Justice-For-Hire is slated for production via a partnership between Jan Lucanus's company Creative Impulse Entertainment.
 (CIE) and the Canadian-based Spillwall Productions.
 Jan will co-direct and co-star as one of the main characters, "Ebony",.
 The feature follows an original story conceived by Jan and developed via a partnership between CIE and Nine Dot Entertainment that will act as a prequel to the first season of JFH comics.
 The screenplay is co-written by Jan, award-winning screenwriter and director Aurore Barry, and Jan's father, comic book writer Jan C. Childress.

 In 2013, the JFH creative team launched a successful Kickstarter campaign to shoot a short film to establish the cinematic tone for the JFH feature, as well as test out a martial arts camera system designed for the film, called "Weapon Camera Movement".
 The short, entitled JFH: Justice For Hire - Retribution Task Force, brought together several characters across the JFH Universe for a common goal - stopping acts of violence against women committed by the Raskol gangs of Papua New Guinea.
 The film premiered at the 2014 Comic Con Superhero Kung Fu Extravaganza, and was a featured screening at the HBO/Cinemax Urban Action Showcase and Bent-Con in the same year.